WebReflection/hyperHTML/README.md

   * Compatible with vanilla DOM elements and vanilla JS data structures `*`
   * Compatible 1:1 with Babel transpiled output, hence compatible with every browser you can think of

 `*` <sup><sub> actually, this is just a 100% vanilla JS utility, that's why is most likely the fastest and also the smallest.
-I fell like I'm writing Assembly these days ...</sub></sup>
+I also fell like I'm writing Assembly these days ... anyway ...</sub></sup>

 ### ... wait, WAT?